PepsRyuu/dock-window-preview/README.md

 # Dock Window Preview

-Adds window preview functionality for Mac Dock, an open-source alternative to HyperDock / DockView.
+Adds window preview functionality on hover for Mac Dock, an open-source alternative.

-I've recently had to start using a Macbook for work, and it's been very difficult to multi-task effectively without the window management features that Windows provide.
-AltTab and Rectangle are great to provide visual tabbing and snapping, but there doesn't appear to be an open-source option for adding previews to the dock.
-While there is HyperDock and DockView, they are paid closed-source applications for what should be a relatively simple feature.
-Also due to the closed source nature of them, there has been issues with their development.
-This project aims to be an open-source alternative so anyone can use this for free and customise as needed.

-This is still very early in development with a long way to go.
+*This is very early in development and it will be buggy.
+Use at your own risk.*

+## Motivation

+A long-time Windows user here, and I recently had to start using a Macbook, which has been a frustrating experience.
+Thankfully, most of my needs as a Windows user are satisfied thanks to AltTab, Rectangle and Karabiner, but I noticed there didn't appear to be any viable option for window previewing on the dock.
+The only options seemed to be old paid closed source applications (eg. HyperDock), with no guarantee they were going to work properly at all and didn't seem well supported.
+So after a lot of research, I decided to give it a try myself and to give it away for free.

+## Getting Started

+* Ensure you have NodeJS installed.
+* If Node is not installed, use ```brew install nvm``` and install at least 14 using ```nvm install 14``` and ```nvm use 14```.
+* Run ```npm install```, and then ```npm run build```.
+* App will be compiled to ```out``` directory.
+* Configure ```config.json``` with additional app aliases as required.
+* Run the app.
+* Open ```Security & Privacy``` and grant ```Files and Folders```, ```Accessibility``` and ```Screen Recording``` permissions.

-## Notes
+## For developers

+* For permissions, grant the same permissions to ```Terminal```.
+* Use ```node index.js``` to run.
+* Use ```node index.js --debug``` for additional logging information.
+* For context, I mostly write front-end applications, so I prefer to work with JavaScript where possible.
-* My knowledge of Objective-C and the Mac SDK is very limited.
-There's probably better ways of approaching things.
+* My knowledge of Objective-C is incredibly basic.
+There's probably better ways of accomplishing certain things.
-* Working in JavaScript allows me to quickly prototype new ideas, and it makes contributions for others easier.
-* Terminal needs both Screen Recording and Accessibility privileges.
-This is dangerous but it's temporary for initial development.
+* This approach I'm inclined to stick with, as it makes it significantly easier for other people to modify the app and contribute.

+## Troubleshooting

+* If you rebuild the app, force quit the app using the Activity Monitor, and wipe out the permissions entirely, then run the app again.

-## TODO
+## Task List

-* Don't hide the preview when moving away from the dock icon.
-* Keep aspect ratio of images correct.
-* Allow to click on image to show that window.
-* Ability to close and minimize windows from preview
+* Filter out Finder windows that cause crashes.
+* Show preview for minimized windows.
+* Fix issue where when interacting with a second monitor, accessibility API fails to detect hover over dock.
+    * The dock from the accessibility API perspective seems to be above where the dock is visually.
-* Keyboard controls.
+* Keyboard Controls.
-* Multiple monitors.
+* Nicer permissions user experience.
+* MenuBar Icon for configuring.
-* Hide from the Dock this app.
+* Minimize and close windows from the previews.
-* Apply GPLv3 license.
-* Permissions management.
-Avoid terminal using these permissions.
-* App packaging.
+* Improve performance of rendering of thumbnails and CPU usage for mouse tracking.
+* Custom theming with the config file.
+* Once there's a great user experience, investigate how to contribute to brew.